yujiri8/yujiri.xyz/spem/rfc.md

 ## Unnecessary consent

 I have the adverbs <spem>jo</spem> and <spem>mo</spem> to indicate consent and thereby talk about rights.
-But there's an ambiguity: if I steal and you whack me in the head to get your stuff back, there might be a sense where it makes sense you did this without my consent, but it doesn't carry the moral weight it normally does because I don't *need* to consent to giving back stolen property.
+But there's an ambiguity: if I steal and you whack me in the head to get your stuff back, there might be a sense in which you whacked me without my consent, but it doesn't carry the moral weight it normally does because I don't *need* to consent since I'm the one who stole.
 Maybe we need both pairs of words.